You know them.

 Everything is harder on less sleep!

 Get more of it!
 I can hear the excuses rolling in already...I know, I know!
 I have the same excuses but if I get honest with myself, I know I could help myself more in this area.
 Get to bed EARLIER.
 Just do it.
-Then all the night interruptions or early morning starts will be less of a pain as sometimes just 1 hour more is all we need to help us.
+Then all the nightly interruptions or early morning starts will be less of a pain as sometimes just 1 hour more is all we need to help us.
 If you are a stay at home mum or work from home (or both!!) sleep when your kids are asleep!
 Just get that nap in!
-All the "but I have to do this and I should do that" dialogue is pointless.
+All the 'but I have to do this and I should do that' dialogue is pointless.
 All that stuff is not worth it when you are sleep deprived.
 If napping during the day is not an option - schedule your 'get to bed' time in and stick to it!
-Catch up on your sleep on days off and holidays.
+Just catch up on your sleep when you can.
+For more sleep tips, please read my Sleep Blog.

-The Australian Bush Flower Essences are wonderful for the times that take you by surprise or the times that you just have nothing in the tank to think clearly or feel properly.
-It is great to have something on hand to help nudge you in a good direction.
-These somethings can be as simple as a bottle or 2 of your favourite ready made blend.
+My Flower Essence Blends and Flower Essence Mists are wonderful for the times that take you by surprise or the times that you just have nothing in the tank to think clearly or feel properly.
+It is great to have something on hand to help nudge you in a better direction or be on daily to keep shifting those emotions and heavier energies through.
 Keep them in your bag or somewhere handy while at home and think of them straight away when you need that extra help.
 It can be as easy as closing your eyes, popping 7 drops under your tongue and giving yourself a minute to breathe and release.

 Help Blend - for shock, grief, anxiety